fiddlerwoaroof/sqlite-serve/README_BOOK_CATALOG.md

 # Book Catalog Example

-A complete example demonstrating the nginx-test SQLite module with a read-only book catalog.
+A complete example demonstrating the sqlite-serve module with a read-only book catalog.

 ## Features